 Oaxaca (day 6) – best city to visit during this Mexico itinerary for 3 weeks

 Oaxaca’s city center is easy to explore and everything is within walking distance.
 Walk through the colonial streets and squares around the main plaza, enter the churches and have a look in the many art galleries and shops.

-Also, stroll around the many markets and discover the spices, chocolate and alejibres, wooden figurines with dots which are used during the annual Día de los Muertos.
+Also, stroll around the markets and discover spices, chocolate and alejibres, wooden figurines with dots which are used during the annual Día de los Muertos.
 Try local specialities such as the mexcal, (a kind of tequila), and the Chapulines with lemon, a crunchy grasshopper snack.
-Oaxaca is also famous for its mole, a delicious spice sauce that sometimes consist of up to 30 different herbs.
+Oaxaca is also famous for its mole, a delicious sauce that sometimes consists of up to 30 different herbs.

 As this is a Mexico itinerary for 3 weeks, I’m focusing only on the highlights.
 You could easily spend days in Oaxaca.
 Want to know more about Oaxaca and all the different things to do?
 Have a look in my Oaxaca travel guide.